The Final Fantasy Legend: Development

-Square's concept for the game was a title that could be completed in six to eight hours, based on the duration of an airplane flight between Narita, Japan and Honolulu, Hawaii.
 Developers sought to optimize the game for short bursts of gameplay, as if played by a train passenger between stations.
-Square raised random battle encounter rate relative to its other role playing games, ensuring players would have at least one enemy encounter during short playtime to maintain an interesting experience.
+The combat system carried over similar usage-based statistic growth to Final Fantasy II (1988), with Kawazu using feedback to fine tune it while having the same design philosophy of experimentation.
+To avoid characters becoming too similar to each other, he introduced the different races with distinct mechanics.
+The random encounter frequency was raised relative to its other role playing games, ensuring players would have at least one enemy encounter during short playtime to maintain an interesting experience.
 The Final Fantasy Legend was designed to be difficult and feature advanced gameplay, described by Kawazu as the main difference between SaGa and Final Fantasy.
 Square implemented several other ideas to distance the games, notably the "meat" system to allow players to collect enemy abilities, though these proved difficult to portray at first.

 Kawazu took a direct hand in shaping the game's scenario development, working alongside Ishii, Takashi Tokita, and Hiroyuki Ito, who were involved in other Square projects at the time.
 Ishii and Ito developed the game's world layout and geography as well; Ryōko Tanaka designed the background graphics.
 Tokita developed character concept art and handled the in-game sprites.
+Due to the monochrome limitations of the Game Boy, the art design needed to be tailored so nothing required color to be expressive.
 The Japanese cover artwork was designed by Katsutoshi Fujioka.
 The monochrome screen of the Game Boy proved an obstacle, as some graphics such as fire were more difficult to portray without color.
 As a result, they had to develop a world that "works in black and white".
 Tanaka later revealed that the 2-megabit capacity of contemporary Game Boy cartridges severely limited their designs; the team removed some elements from the finished game to ensure peak performance.